vijaytembugade/Xenon-Social-Media-App/README.md

 # Sapienss - A Social Media App

-Sapienss is a socila media platform build for taking your ideas on board with entire world.
+Sapienss is a socila media platform build for taking your ideas onboard with entire world.

 ## Live preview Link